rhx/SwiftGtk/README.md

 ### Swift

-Building should work with both Swift 4 and Swift 3 (you need at least Swift 3.1).
+Building should work with Swift 4.
 You can download Swift from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well (install them using `xcode-select --install`).
 Test that your compiler works using `swift --version`, which should give you something like

 	$ swift --version
-	Apple Swift version 4.2 (swiftlang-1000.0.32.1 clang-1000.10.39)
+	Apple Swift version 4.2.1 (swiftlang-1000.11.42 clang-1000.11.45.1)
-	Target: x86_64-apple-darwin18.0.0
+	Target: x86_64-apple-darwin18.2.0

 on macOS, or on Linux you should get something like:

 	$ swift --version
-	Swift version 4.1 (swift-4.1-RELEASE)
+	Swift version 4.2 (swift-4.2-RELEASE)
 	Target: x86_64-unknown-linux-gnu

 ### Gtk 3.18 or higher